Connecting to the OpenVPN on Windows

 - If the OpenVPN tray icon (computer with a lock) does not appear, double-click on the ‘OpenVPN GUI’ shortcut on your desktop.

 - Right-click on the OpenVPN GUI icon in the tray (next to the clock) and select ‘cecs’ > ‘Connect’.

 - Enter your MCECS username and password and press OK to connect.

-When running OpenVPN, you must always right-click on the OpenVPN GUI shortcut and select ‘Run As Administrator‘ in order for the connection to work correctly.
+When running OpenVPN, it may be required to right-click on the OpenVPN GUI shortcut and select ‘Run As Administrator‘ in order for the connection to work correctly.

 Full Tunnel OpenVPN

 The default VPN configuration is split tunnel, where only data destined for PSU IP space is tunneled through the VPN.
 If you need to tunnel all traffic through the VPN follow the above instructions except Right-click on the OpenVPN GUI icon in the tray (next to the clock) and select ‘cecs_full_tunnel’ > ‘Connect’